Genivia/ugrep/README.md

            -U, --ascii, --binary
                   Disables Unicode matching for ASCII and binary matching.
-PATTERN matches bytes, not Unicode characters.
+PATTERN matches bytes.
 For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
-See also option --dotall.
+Input is not flagged as "binary" for having invalid UTF, only for having NUL (zero) bytes.

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched line.